OzzyGoylusun/Excel-Annual-Sales-Performance-Analysis/README.md

 - Distinguish well-performing countries from others in the **Latin America** region.
 For instance,
   - Concentrate more marketing efforts on some LA countries, such as **Mexico and Cuba**.
   - Pause operations on other LA countries, such as **Panama and Argentina**.
-- Undertake further product-market fit research on niche countries that have produced high average profits per order, such as **Honduras and Trinidad-Tobago**.
+- Undertake further product-market fit research on niche countries that have produced high average profits per order, such as **Barbados and Trinidad-Tobago**.

 ### References: